-During the fiscal year of 2006, the Total Fund experienced strong absolute and relative returns as the portfolio advanced 12.4%, exceeding the 10.4% return of the Performance Benchmark and the 10.7% return of the Mellon Analytical Solutions Public Fund Index.
-The Mellon Analytical Solutions Public Fund Universe represented 60 funds with an aggregate market value of \$838.1 billion.
+During the fiscal year of 2007, the Total Fund experienced strong absolute returns as the portfolio advanced 19.1%, outperforming the 17.6% return of the Performance Benchmark and the 17.4% return of the Mellon Analytical Solutions Public Fund Index.
+The Mellon Analytical Solutions Public Fund Universe represented 52 funds with an aggregate market value of \$748.3 billion.
+The total fund ranked at the 16th percentile out of the 52 funds represented in the universe.
 Longer-term performance was favorable as the Total Fund return exceeded that of the Performance Benchmark for the three- and five-year periods.

-The non-U.S. equity managers produced a return of 25.2% during the fiscal year of 2006.
-While this return was strong on an absolute basis, it trailed that of the broad non-U.S. equity market.
-Two of the three non-U.S. equity managers underperformed for the fiscal year, which led to underperformance of the asset class.
-However, both managers have added value relative to their benchmarks since inception.
+The non-U.S. equity managers produced a return of 26.8% during the fiscal year of 2007.
+While this return was strong on an absolute basis, it trailed that of the broad non-U.S. equity market as all three non-U.S. equity managers underperformed their benchmarks.
+However, the asset class has added value relative to the benchmark since inception.